 Grosse Pointe Park is a somewhat small city located in the state of Michigan.
 With a population of 11,220 people and three constituent neighborhoods, Grosse Pointe Park is the 98th largest community in Michigan.
-Much of the housing stock in Grosse Pointe Park was built prior to World War II, making it one of the older and more historic cities in the country.
+Grosse Pointe Park has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

 Grosse Pointe Park home prices are not only among the most expensive in Michigan, but Grosse Pointe Park real estate also consistently ranks among the most expensive in America.

-Grosse Pointe Park is a decidedly white-collar city, with fully 93.35% of the workforce employed in white-collar jobs, well above the national average.
+Grosse Pointe Park is a decidedly white-collar city, with fully 92.92% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Grosse Pointe Park is a city of professionals, managers, and sales and office workers.
-There are especially a lot of people living in Grosse Pointe Park who work in management occupations (14.47%), healthcare (11.03%), and teaching (10.81%).
+There are especially a lot of people living in Grosse Pointe Park who work in management occupations (14.92%), healthcare (11.11%), and sales jobs (9.53%).

 Of important note, Grosse Pointe Park is also a city of artists.
 Grosse Pointe Park has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Grosse Pointe Park’s character.